Areesha-0/Telecom-Market-Analysis/README.md

 # Telecom Market Analysis

-Welcome to the Telecom Market Analysis repository!
 This comprehensive project delves into various crucial aspects of the telecom industry, providing valuable insights to inform data-driven decisions.
 The analysis covers the following key areas:

 ### Usage Patterns and Trends